ebataille/lambda-middleware/README.md

 * v0.1.7
   * Adding addClass to the router to have one class instance per request
-  * Adding the annotation ClassController wich add a class to the router
+  * Adding the annotation Controller wich add a class to the router

 ## how It works